kkhanhluu/e-shop/apps/docs/docs/Explore/Architecture/overview.md

 ## Database

-In order to simplify the development, there are 1 Postgres database server, 1 event store server and 1 MongoDB server are all deployed to a single cluster.
+In order to simplify the development, there are 1 Postgres database server with multiple databases, 1 event store server and 1 MongoDB server are all deployed to a single cluster.
 However, this is not recommended approach for a production-grade solution.